x

 What is your treatment philosophy?

-Aware Recovery Care (ARC) delivers an intensive, In-Home Addiction Treatment program for individuals seeking recovery from alcohol or other substances.
-ARC helps people "Recover Where You Live" with an emphasis on the home or transitional living environment, unique family dynamic, and the broader community around the individual.
-Each client receives direct care from a psychiatric professional, a Registered Nurse or Licensed Social Worker, a Licensed Family Therapist and two (2) certified recovery advisors (CRA) who meet with the client in the homes around their schedules for up to a year.
+Aware Recovery Care delivers an intensive, In-Home Addiction Treatment program for individuals seeking recovery from alcohol, opioids, or other substances.
+Aware helps people “Recover Where You Live” with an emphasis on the home or transitional living environment, unique family dynamic, and the broader community.
+Each client receives direct care from a Psychiatric provider, Care Coordinator (Licensed Nurse, Social Worker, or Counselor), Family Education Facilitator, Internal Psychotherapist, Family Wellness Therapist, and two Client Recovery Advisors who meet with them in their homes around their schedules for up to a year.
 The core team addresses the medical, emotional, and mental health issues required to maintain sobriety and achieve recovery.

-ARC's clients also receive day to day guidance from the multi-disciplinary team while engaging in a structured, 52-week biopsychosocial curriculum.
-The psychiatric professional evaluates the client for any underlying mental health issues and, when appropriate, utilize medication.
-The registered nurse or social worker provides care coordination and helps the client navigate the medical landscape.
-The licensed marriage and family therapist works with the family unit to both strengthen the support system and increase accountability for the client.
-The CRAs assist the client in navigating the available support structures in the community.
+Our clients receive daily guidance from the multidisciplinary team while engaging in a structured, 52-week bio-psycho-social curriculum.
+The Psychiatric Provider evaluates the client for any underlying mental health issues and, when appropriate, utilizes medication.
+While the Care Coordinator helps the client coordinate care and navigate the medical landscape, the Family Wellness Therapist works with the family unit to strengthen the support system and increase accountability for the client.
+And our Client Recovery Advisors (peer support) assist the client in navigating the available support structures in the community.

-This patient-centered, medically integrated in-home addiction treatment program is designed to ensure compliance and engagement, prevent relapses, and re-admissions to a higher level of care.
-ARC also offers each client the possibility of receiving longer-term recovery care while maintaining their privacy and meeting their day to day responsibilities such as work, school, and their families.
+This patient-centered, medically integrated, in-home addiction treatment program is designed to ensure lasting recovery and to prevent recurrence and re-admission to higher levels of care.
+Aware makes it possible for our clients to receive longer-term addiction care while maintaining their privacy and meeting their day-to-day responsibilities, such as work, school, and family.

 How often will I see my psychiatrist?

 All clients receive a psychiatric evaluation with one of Aware’s pre-approved community-based providers within the first two weeks of treatment.
-We will ensure the provider is in-network with your insurance so you can continue services if deemed appropriate by both you and the physician.
-How often you see your psychiatrist after receiving the psychiatric evaluation will be determined by you and your provider.
-If you already have a psychiatrist and you do not wish to change providers, you will be encouraged to remain with that provider.
+We will ensure that the provider is in-network with your insurance so you can continue services if you and the physician deem it appropriate.
+You and your provider will determine how often you meet after receiving the psychiatric evaluation.
+If you already have a psychiatrist and do not wish to change providers, you will be encouraged to remain with that provider.
 At no point will you be asked to change any of your current providers.
-If you are unhappy with your provider or wish to switch providers at any point in treatment, your Care Coordinator will work with you to identify a provider that you feel comfortable with.
+If you are unhappy with your provider or wish to switch providers at any point in treatment, your Care Coordinator will work with you to identify a provider you feel comfortable with.

 How often will I see my social worker?